Proven-Paradox/shaper-system/Handbook.md

 Cost: 6 MP
 Damage: x2 (Physical)
 Effect: This Attack has Boon +3.
 You cannot use this Attack on a round where you have moved.
 This Attack causes you to be [Rooted](#root) until your next Turn.
-Special: This Ability has a minimum Range of Medium; targets who are standing 3 Squares or closer are not valid targets for this Ability.
+Special: This Ability has a minimum Range of Medium; targets who are standing 3 Zones or closer are not valid targets for this Ability.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: A precise ranged attack.
 This attack involves standing still and taking precise aim, so it is less likely to miss.